webdeveloperdesigner/vivek/README.md

 <div align="center">
   <h2>About TechCentrals</h2>
   <p>
-    At <strong>TechCentrals</strong>, we are passionate about keeping you up to date with the latest trends in technology, from AI to blockchain, and everything in between.
-We provide you with insightful news, reviews, and the cutting-edge innovations shaping the future.
+    At <strong>TechCentrals</strong>, we bring you the latest in technology news, reviews, and innovations.
+From AI breakthroughs to blockchain advancements, TechCentrals is your go-to hub for staying updated on emerging trends.
   </p>
   <p>
-    As an intern at TechCentrals, I have the opportunity to work with <strong>WordPress</strong> to design and manage dynamic content, keeping the site user-friendly and engaging.
-This experience allows me to apply my skills in web development while contributing to a platform that aims to make technology accessible to all.
+    As an intern at <a href="https://digihero.org/" target="_blank">DigiHero</a>, I’m working on building the <strong>TechCentrals</strong> website.
+During this internship, I’ve had the opportunity to learn about SEO, market analysis, and tools like Google Keyword Planner to optimize and grow online presence.
   </p>
   <a href="https://techcentrals.com" target="_blank">
     <img src="https://img.shields.io/badge/Visit-TechCentrals.com-FF5722?style=for-the-badge&logo=internetexplorer&logoColor=white" />